Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Toolboard_1LC.md

 [![duet_3_1lc_v1.0_connection_02.jpg](/duet_boards/duet_3_can_expansion/duet_3_1lc_v1.0_connection_02.jpg =600x)](/duet_boards/duet_3_can_expansion/duet_3_1lc_v1.0_connection_02.jpg){target=_blank}

 The image above shows Duet 3 Toolboard 1LC v1.0.
-See below for termination of v1.1.
+V1.1 and later have a built in termination resistor that is jumper selectable, see below.

-This image shows a cable made to connect a Duet 3 Mini 5+ to a Duet 3 ToolBoard 1LC.
+This image shows a cable made to connect a Duet 3 Mini 5+ to a Duet 3 ToolBoard 1LC. red to red black to black and while/yellow unconnected.

 ![duet_3_1lc_v1.0_connection_03.jpg](/duet_boards/duet_3_can_expansion/duet_3_1lc_v1.0_connection_03.jpg =400x)